AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Videos cannot be played from _Assets_.  <!-- GS-3846 -->

 * Users must log in twice when they are also logged in to Facebook. **Workaround**: Log out of Facebook before logging into [!DNL Insights].

-### [!DNL Reviews and Approvals]

-* Creators can change assets after approval them before publication.
-Approvers are not notified of these changes.